brian6484/CSKnowledge/Operating System/Linux/Boot process.md

 3) kernel initialisation

-Kernel image is decompressed and sets up core system components like memory, interrupts, device drivers that are needed for hardware to interact with.
-It also mounts root filesystem (read-only)
+Kernel begins to execute.
+Since it is usally compressed, it is decompressed and sets up core system components like memory, interrupts, device drivers that are needed for hardware to interact with.
+It also mounts root filesystem on **read-only** for filesystem for safety!
+Just in case data is not corrupt from last shutdown (e.g. computer crashed or lost power)

 4) init/systemd

-Starts user-space processes and services and brings system to a usable state.
+Kernel exceutes the **first userspace program**, the init system (systemd) with pid =1.
+This process is the "father" of all other processes and is responsible for maning the rest of the boot.
+Systemd reads its configuration and launches system services in parallel (like networking, logging, etc).

+As system boots, it aims to reach a default target (multi-user.targget or graphical.target).
+Target means a specific system state or goal.

 5) login prompt

 provides login interface to user.
-If system is configured for CLI, it presents **tty(teletype)** login prompt.
-If graphical GUI, system displays GDM(Gnome display manager) or LightDM.
+If system is configured for CLI (i.e. default target is multi-user.target), it presents **tty(teletype)** login prompt.
+If graphical GUI (target is graphical.target), system displays GDM(Gnome display manager) or LightDM.